Country of Origin

 2-channel video system: Source: Oppo BDP-105; DAC: Kinki Studio; Preamp: Wyred4Sound STP-SE II; Power amp: Pass Labs XA-30.8; Loudspeakers: German Physiks HRS-120; Room: ~6x4m

 The Eastern Bayz area – far Eastern when Bayz Audio's Zoltán Bay lives in Tiszaalpar/Hungary, when his creations are a joint Hungarian/Danish venture.
 They're instantly recognizable for their curved carbon tubes which bend gracefully into a capital C. Zoltán's patented 'pulsing rod' tweeter occupies the opening.
 Two purpose-designed balanced-force mid/woofers from SB Acoustics bracket this upright radiator from above and below.
 That's for full-bandwidth omni dispersion of a vertical uni-core double coax.
 For the flagship 2-way Counterpoint, these dynamic drivers are 9½" in diameter loaded into rear ports.
 For today's smaller Courante 2.0, they're 7½".
-They cover ~30Hz to 2'000Hz with a compound 10½" driver's surface area before handing over to the radial tweeter good out to 50kHz.
+They cover ~30Hz to 2'000Hz with a compound 10½" driver's surface area before handing over at 6dB/oct. to the radial tweeter good out to 50kHz.
+"From 200Hz – 50kHz, impedance is extremely flat with absolutely flat phase."

 As I paraphrased Zoltán in my May 2019 industry feature, "…compared to other state-of-the-art speakers, mine have faster impulse response, much cleaner decay and very low ringing.
 My intention was to design a speaker with the lowest distortion signature and idealized pulse with perfect frequency response in all direction."
 Renowned Danish electroacoustic engineer Frank Nielsen of Danesian Audio ApS was tasked to create custom mid/woofers to match the speed of the radial tweeter.
 The enclosures sculpted by race aircraft designer András Voloscsuk are entirely of carbon fiber and lined with a proprietary damping compound to eliminate unwanted vibrations.